-So, what exactly is relaxed hair?
-Natural hair relaxers, also known as chemical straighteners, are chemical lotions or creams applied to natural hair to give it a sleek, straight appearance by “relaxing” your curls.
-According to a study from the National Center for Biotechnology Information (NCBI), relaxers are used by more than two-thirds of African females to straighten hair for easier grooming and increased length.
+Natural hair relaxers, also known as chemical straighteners, are chemical lotions or creams applied to natural hair to give it a straight appearance by “relaxing” your curls.
+According to a study from the National Center for Biotechnology Information (NCBI), relaxers are used by more than two-thirds of Black women to straighten their hair for easy styling and increased length.

-Now that you’ve got some background info, you may be wondering how curly hair relaxers work.
-First, let’s cover what hair relaxer is.
-A study from the NCBI states that chemical-based hair relaxers are broadly classified as “lye” relaxers, no-lye relaxers, and “thio” relaxers.
-The main ingredient of “lye” relaxers is sodium hydroxide, no-lye relaxers contain calcium hydroxide and guanidine carbonate, and “thio” relaxers contain thioglycolic acid salts, according to the NCBI.
-This is where things get a little tricky, so we’ll try and keep it as short and sweet as possible.
+A study from the NCBI states that chemical-based hair relaxers are broadly classified as lye relaxers, no-lye relaxers, and thio relaxers.
+The main ingredient of lye relaxers is sodium hydroxide, no-lye relaxers contain calcium hydroxide and guanidine carbonate, and thio relaxers contain thioglycolic acid salts, according to the NCBI.
+This is where things get a little tricky, so we’ll try and keep it as clear as possible.

-According to a study from the United States Patent, the first stage of processing is referred to as the reduction stage, where the disulfide bonds of the hair fiber are broken.
+According to a study from the United States Patent and Trademark Office, the first stage of processing is referred to as the reduction stage, where the disulfide bonds of the hair fiber are broken.
 This is important because the presence of disulfide bonds is directly linked to how curly your hair is.
 Then the hair is thoroughly rinsed before moving onto the second stage, which is known as the neutralization stage.
 This step involves using a neutralizing agent to reclose the disulfide bonds into a new configuration, setting hair into the desired shape.
-Got it?

-Next, the hair is shampooed and mechanically positioned into the configuration or shape desired, usually by wrapping the hair around cylinders (AKA rollers) of the appropriate size needed to straighten waved hair.
-Keep in mind that this process should be done by a professional, as many of the common ingredients used in the process are caustic to both hair and skin, making at-home options less concentrated, and therefore less effective, than those typically used in professional salons, according to the study.
+Keep in mind that this process should be done by a professional, as many of the common ingredients used in the process are chemically abrasive to both hair and skin.
+This makes at-home options less concentrated, and typically less effective, than those used in professional salons, according to the study.

 Since chemical processing is known to have long-term effects, you’re probably wondering if hair relaxers are permanent.
-And the simple answer is no. According to the AAD, curly hair relaxers should be repeated every eight to 10 weeks to keep strands straight.
-If not, hair will go back to its natural state.
-Keep in mind, the more you apply hair relaxers to your hair, the longer it will take for you to restore your natural texture.
+The simple answer is no. According to the American Academy of Dermatology, curly hair relaxers should be repeated every two to three months to keep strands straight, and only to new growth.
+If not, hair will go back to its naturally curly state.
+Keep in mind, the longer you apply relaxers to your hair, the longer it will take for you to restore your natural texture.

 All chemical processing, including using curly hair relaxers, can damage your hair.
 The AAD shares that having a hair relaxer and another chemical service can wreak havoc on your strands, which is why they recommend just one service at a time.
 The NCBI also reveals that excessive chemical treatments can cause the hair cuticles to crack, which can ultimately lead to hair damage.